ajfisher/ajfisher.me/site/src/content/posts/2008-04-21-can-yahoo-really-get-things-so-wrong.md

 So overall we've just had to advise people to not use Yahoo or to check their junk mail periodically and read the mail there.

-_Update - The guys at Yahoo came to our rescue after tracing through the "network" somewhat to find someone that knows someone at Yahoo to help us out.
-Unfortunately their techies couldn't explain why we'd been black listed either but we are now officially on their whitelist so big thanks to the guys for helping us out._
+_Update - The folks at Yahoo came to our rescue after tracing through the "network" somewhat to find someone that knows someone at Yahoo to help us out.
+Unfortunately their techies couldn't explain why we'd been black listed either but we are now officially on their whitelist so big thanks to the team for helping us out._